intellitrend/ias-frontend-module/docs/Documentation.md

 [TOC]

 # Changelog

+## 6.0.1
+  - Fixed a crash when background updates and web API request collide
+  - Fixed a frontend module bug when HTTP errors are displayed as "[object Object]"

+## 6.0.0
+  - Added support for Zabbix 6.0
+  - Added support for high-availability introduced in Zabbix 6.0
+  - Added background task to regularily send service item values to the Zabbix server
+  - Introduced global macro `{$IAS_URL}` to set the IAS backend API URL for the Zabbix frontend module and media type automatically
+  - Improved service data caching for improved performance in the frontend

 ## 5.2.6
   - Added missing context for item links in Zabbix 5.4, removed it from services where it's not needed